kshaffer/courses/mt1-assign.md

 ## September 30 prep

+We will begin class with two quizzes.
+Choose two of the following three concepts, and prepare to pass those quizzes: **meter ID**, **time signature writing**, and/or **pitch ID**.

-Read the [Unit II Guide](mt1-unit2.html) on the course website.
+Please read the [Unit II Guide](mt1-unit2.html) on the course website.
 Bring any questions you have to class.

 Review the [Composing a cantus firmus](http://openmusictheory.com/cantusFirmus.html) resource.